 Remember Me, My Dear by Jan Garbarek & The Hilliard Ensemble

-Whilst these three are responsible for many iconic albums, we wanted to pick out some other individual offers which also take a deserved place not just in famous lists, but in terms of brilliant visuals…
+Whilst these three are responsible for many iconic albums, we wanted to pick out some other individual offers which also take a deserved place not just in famous jazz album lists, but in terms of brilliant visuals…

 Bird & Diz by Charlie Parker and Dizzie Gillespie